-Support for medical students
+Support for medical and veterinary students

-In the final two years of the medical course students become eligible for a means-tested NHS Bursary, and the NHS also meets the cost of fees on a non-means tested basis.
+In the final two years of the medical only course students become eligible for a means-tested NHS Bursary, and the NHS also meets the cost of fees on a non-means tested basis.
 Students cease to be eligible for all other forms of government support, with the exception of a reduced rate non means-tested maintenance loan.
 In addition, an NHS Grant is available to English and Welsh students.

-*EU students commencing their studies in 2019 should note that the latest NHS tuition fee support arrangements are described here.
+*EU students commencing their studies in 2022 should note that the latest NHS tuition fee support arrangements are described here.

 Four-year Graduate Course in Medicine (CGCM)

 Please note that this material is based on our current understanding of information available from the NHS, Student Finance England, the Student Awards Agency for Scotland, Student Finance Wales, and the Education and Library Board in Northern Ireland.
-Full information for 2019-2020 was not available at the time of writing.
-In some cases, 2018/19 information has been used as a guide and will be updated with 2019-2020 information once this has been confirmed.
+Full information for 2022-2023 was not available at the time of writing.
+In some cases, 2021/22 information has been used as a guide and will be updated with 2022-2023 information once this has been confirmed.
 The Generation Medics website provides useful information on funding.

-|ENGLISH, WELSH AND EU STUDENTS||
+|ENGLISH AND EU STUDENTS||

-|Welsh students need to self-fund the first £3,465 of tuition fees and can apply for a fee loan of up to £5,785 and a Maintenance Loan up to £6,183 from Student Finance Wales.
+|Welsh students need to self-fund the first £3,465 of tuition fees and can apply for a fee loan of up to £5,785 and a Maintenance grant plus loan up to £9,225 from Student Finance Wales.
 A college fee will not be payable in any year of the course.
 More information about tuition fee and maintenance loan rates can be obtained from Student Finance Wales.|

 |SCOTTISH AND NORTHERN IRISH STUDENTS||Students will be required to pay the tuition fee themselves.
 A college fee will not be payable by students in any year of the course.
 Scottish students can apply to SAAS for up to £5,750 Maintenance Loan.
 Northern Irish students can apply for up to £4,840 from Student Finance Northern Ireland.
 Please see Student Awards Agency Scotland or Student Finance Northern Ireland.|